 Thanks for all you have done for our visually impaired son.¬†Over the past three years – your gift of music helped him come out of himself and realise that he can create part of his own world through sound!
 He has thoroughly enjoyed his sessions at Hertford Infants with you.

 Give me a light that I may tread safely into the unknown

 Improvisation is something that can be quite daunting at first.
 How do you start?
 What should you do?
-The simple answer is anything you feel like, but this isn’t terribly helpful.
-In truth¬†we need to be shown how to improvise and learn the ropes before we find our wings.
+The simple answer is anything you feel like, but for some, a blank page¬†can be a huge challenge.¬†At the outset, many of us¬†need¬†guidance on¬†how to improvise.
+This is¬†an important foundation for future enjoyment and freedom of expression.

 Children joining Harp Academy receive a Tuff zip¬†bag for their equipment, which includes a¬†Music Diary and Music Book.
 Once early key skills are mastered however, and the first music book is finished, we¬†move on to sheet music and harp tabs.¬†Harp tabs are usually issued by our teachers, but they can¬†also be downloaded and printed off at home using the link¬†on each of our¬†Music Library pages.¬†This system affords our teachers¬†the flexibility they need to¬†inspire each group, and freedom to choose fun, topical items for seasonal performances.